Are your kids keen for you to build a mud kitchen? We’ve got you covered!

 So, what’s a mud kitchen?
 Well a mud kitchen is just that, a wonderful place where kids (and adults) can experience the joy of playing (and learning) with mud.
-Also, known as a mud pie kitchen or outdoor kitchen, making a mud kitchen does not have to cost a cent!
+Also, known as a mud pie kitchen or outdoor kitchen, building a mud kitchen does not have to cost a cent!
 Without further ado, here is the Mud Mates Official Guide to Making a Mud Kitchen!

 How to Build a Mud Kitchen

-Here are my super easy to follow instructions on how to make your own mud kitchen at home for free.
+Here are my super easy to follow instructions on how to build a mud kitchen at home for free.
 After all, fun and learning doesn’t have to cost money.
 In a mud kitchen, it is all about exploring your creativity, using your imagination, learning new skills and experiencing different materials.
 Yes, it is messy, but with your child wearing their Mud Mates, there’s no washing to worry about!

 If you take a look on Pinterest, you’ll see many crafty and well-built outdoor kitchens to get ideas and inspiration from.
 Here are some of our favourites we discovered along the way.